-2 For further details, refer to Prudential Practice Guide PPG 234 - Management of security risk in information and information technology (PPG 234).
-Data risk can adversely affect a regulated institution and could result in a failure to meet business objectives (including regulatory and prudential requirements).
+Data risk can adversely affect a regulated entity and could result in a failure to meet business objectives (including regulatory and legal requirements).
 Consequently, it is important that business functions understand and manage the risks associated with the data required for the successful execution of their processes.
 Additionally, an understanding of data risk is beneficial when managing other types of risk.